cameri/nostream/README.md

 ## Dev Channel

+For development discussions, please use the [Nostr Typescript Relay Dev Channel](https://t.me/nostr_ts_relay).

-For development discussions, please feel free to use the [Nostr Telegram Channel](https://t.me/nostr_protocol).
+For discussions about the protocol, please feel free to use the [Nostr Telegram Channel](https://t.me/nostr_protocol).

 ## License